HardSavani/CSL2060_SE_Project/README.md

 3. Run npm install
 4. Run npm install react-native-safe-area-context
 5. If above two steps yield any permission error, try sudo before the commands.
 If there is further error, try using expo instead of npm
+6. Find the Vending Machine QR codes for scanning in the Images folder above.